GSA/digitalgov.gov/content/services/service_pra.md

 title: "The Guide to the Paperwork Reduction Act"

 # Keep it short — should be no longer than 10 words.
-# A guide to navigating the Paperwork Reduction Act.
 summary: "Get help with the PRA, planning and submitting an information request, and finding your agency’s PRA contact."